Are you concerned about whether or not you have diabetes?

 What exactly is diabetes?

-Brian: Diabetes is a disease that impacts many different aspects of the body.
-People with diabetes do not process carbohydrates correctly, which causes blood glucose to increase.
-The disease can also cause your body to be resistant to creating insulin or stop it all together.
-It makes it harder for your body to control your blood sugars.
+Diabetes is a disease that impacts many different aspects of the body.
+People with diabetes don’t process carbohydrates correctly, which causes blood glucose to increase.
+The disease can also cause the cells in your body to be resistant to the effects of insulin.

 If I’m told I’m prediabetic, what does that mean?

-Brian: Prediabetic means you may be on the way to being diagnosed with diabetes.
-Diabetes is diagnosed based on blood glucose levels, fasting glucose levels and HB A1C.
-HB A1C of 6 percent to 6.5 percent is diagnostic for pre-diabetes.
-Greater than 6.5 percent is considered diabetes.
-In fact, the medical community is lowering the standard A1C level from 6 percent to 5.7 percent to help catch diabetes sooner in at-risk patients.
+Prediabetic means you may be on the way to being diagnosed with diabetes.
+Diabetes is diagnosed based on blood glucose levels, fasting glucose levels and a blood test called HbA1c.
+If your HB A1C test comes back with 5.8 to 6.4 percent, it indicates pre-diabetes.
+A result of 6.5 percent or greater is considered diabetes.

 What are symptoms of diabetes to look out for?